OFAI/GermEval2024-GerMS/site/subtask1.md

 IMPORTANT: please note that there is a [closed](closed-track.md) and an [open](open-track.md) track for this subtask!

+**Only submissions to the closed track which follow the rules for the closed track qualify for a paper submission and only an accepted paper qualifies for the inclusion of your results in the final competition ranking.**

 In subtask 1 the goal is to predict labels for each text in a dataset where the labels are derived from the original labels assigned by several human annotators.